nimh-dsst/lunch-and-learn/README.md

 DSST and friends discussed various experiences, resources, and strategies for both teaching and learning data science and programming topics.

+### Data Management Tools

+#### 2/11/2025

+DSST and friends discussed the tools and strategies they use for data management.

 ### Python Package Managers

 #### 2/4/2025